Homebrew/homebrew-cask/doc/man_page/brew-cask.1.md

     Target location for Applications.
 The default value is `/Applications`.

   * `--colorpickerdir=<path>`:
     Target location for Color Pickers.
-The default value is `~/Library/Color Pickers`.
+The default value is `~/Library/ColorPickers`.

   * `--prefpanedir=<path>`:
     Target location for Preference Panes.
-The default value is `~/Library/Preference Panes`.
+The default value is `~/Library/PreferencePanes`.

   * `--qlplugindir=<path>`:
     Target location for QuickLook Plugins.
 The default value is `~/Library/QuickLook`.